Data Insights

 Freedom of Information Analysis

-Through 308 FOI requests to UK councils, we've uncovered how 45 years of policy systematically fragmented public clock infrastructure.
-The data reveals a 2.1:1 privatisation ratio and an 83.5% accountability gap—most stopped clocks now sit in buildings where FOI law can't reach.
+Through 314 FOI requests to every local authority in England, we've uncovered how 45 years of policy systematically fragmented public clock infrastructure.
+181 councils provided substantive data, documenting 516 council clocks.
+The data reveals an 84.4% accountability gap—most stopped clocks sit in buildings where FOI law can't reach.

 Featured Stories

-Five clocks, five regions, one systemic pattern.
+Four clocks, four regions, one systemic pattern.
 Each story connects a specific building to the broader policy failures that let it fall silent.

 Loading featured stories...